Jakee4488/BookShop2-6005-secure-v2/README.md

 This project is licensed under the MIT License.

 Feel free to let me know if you would like to add or modify any sections.

+You can update your `README.md` file with this improved version.